funkysi/Prayer4Work/prayer4work/wp-content/plugins/tweet-blender/readme.txt

 Follow [Tweet Blender on Twitter](http://twitter.com/tweetblender "@tweetblender")  to keep up to date on bug fixes and releases and join the conversation using [#tweetblender](http://search.twitter.com/search?q=%23tweetblender "#tweetblender") hashtag

 = Features =
+* NEW: ability to get Cache Manager addon ($) that allows to backup/restore cache and delete individual tweets
+* NEW: if you use custom field "tb_tags" for a post its value overrides actual tags and gets used by Tweet Blender for Tags widget (requested by Thomas P via GetSatisfaction)
+* NEW: support for non-English hashtags and filter words
-* NEW: filter that allows to filter out tweets that are from different screen names but have exactly same content
+* A filter that allows to filter out tweets that are from different screen names but have exactly same content
-* NEW: filter that allows to show only replies and hide original tweets
+* A filter that allows to show only replies and hide original tweets
-* NEW: ability to define custom text for "view more" link
+* Ability to define custom text for "view more" link
-* NEW: Support for multi-keyword phrase searches (e.g. <b>Tweet Blender</b>)
+* Support for multi-keyword phrase searches (e.g. <b>Tweet Blender</b>)
-* NEW: Ability to define name that shows up instead of twitter handle using a colon (e.g. @joesmith:Joe Smith would show "Joe Smith" for each tweet instead of "@joesmith")
+* Ability to define name that shows up instead of twitter handle using a colon (e.g. @joesmith:Joe Smith would show "Joe Smith" for each tweet instead of "@joesmith")
 * Throttling that allows to limit number of tweets to show for each user account.
 You can now have X tweets for each user in the list no matter how frequently each of them tweets.
-* favorites widget that shows favorite tweets or one or multiple users
+* Favorites widget that shows favorite tweets or one or multiple users
 * Improved cache management controls
 * Ability to qualify searches using a pipe symbol.
 For example @user|#fun will get all tweets from @user that contain #fun in them
 * Ability to filter out tweets that come from ceratin users or contain certain undersired keywords or hashtags